axsk/ISOKANN.jl/docs/src/installation.md

 See also the (almost mandatory read) on the [Julia Pkg docs](https://pkgdocs.julialang.org/v1/).

 We strongly recommend using the Revise.jl package through `using Revise` before loading ISOKANN, so that your changes will automatically load in your current session.

+## Workflow
+For the IDE we recommend VS Code + julia extension.
+If you are using Coder, make sure to try out the VS Code Remote Coder extension.
+The package was designed around interactive use in Julias REPL.